A constitution is a written instrument by which the fundamental

 9. Private property shall not be taken for public use without just competition.

-10. No law impairing the obligation of contracts shall be passed.
+law impairing the obligation of contracts shall be passed.

 11. Free access to the courts and quasi-judicial bodies and adequate legal assistance shall not be denied to any person by reason of poverty.